Easy Zucchini with Feta

 This post may contain affiliate links.
 Please read our affiliate disclosure.

-A flavor party: Zucchini is like a blank slate, agreeably absorbing whatever flavors you add to it—in this case, fruity olive oil, tangy feta and vinegar, and earthy garlic powder.
+A flavor party: Zucchini is like a blank slate, agreeably absorbing whatever flavors you introduce to it-in this case, fruity olive oil, tangy feta and vinegar, and earthy garlic powder.

 Key Ingredients